 Public Warrants.
 This offering of Units includes shares of our common stock and Warrants to purchase additional shares of our common stock.
-Accordingly, upon completion of this offering we expect to have an additional common stock purchase Warrants outstanding (if the Units issuable upon exercise of the underwriters' over-allotment option are sold).
-Each Warrant is exercisable for the purchase of share of common stock at an exercise price of \$ per share (% of the price of each Unit sold in the offering) and is immediately exercisable for a period of years from the date of issuance.
+Accordingly, upon completion of this offering we expect to have an additional common stock purchase Warrants outstanding (if the underwriters' over-allotment option is exercised in full).
+Each Warrant is exercisable for the purchase of share of common stock at an exercise price of \$ per share (% of the price of each Unit sold in the offering based upon an assumed offering price of \$ per Unit) and is immediately exercisable for a period of years from the date of issuance.